 Reading Restaurants

 Reading has welcomed a number of exciting new restaurants to its growing food repertoire over the past couple of years.
-Larger chains such as Wendy's and Gordon Ramsey’s, Street Burger, have joined our town, alongside Sri Lankan independent, Coconut Tree.
+Most recently Gail's Bakery has opened in Broad Street.
+Larger chains such as Wendy's and Gordon Ramsey’s Street Burger have joined our town, alongside Sri Lankan independent, Coconut Tree.
 Duke Street is becoming the centre for Reading's Italian deli businesses with Mama's Way opening next to Madoo Deli Café, and itsu has opened its first ever full dine-in concept in Reading at Reading Gate Retail Park.

 Dinton Pastures Activity Centre

-Officially opened in September 2021, the £1.8 million investment in local nature reserve, Dinton Pastures County Park, was completed.
-Featuring a two-storey centre, brand-new Dragonfly café with an outside terrace overlooking Black Swan Lake, as well as a climbing wall and water sports, it’s a great addition to the already popular country park and is another great outside space to enjoy in the Reading region.
+The £1.8 million investment in local nature reserve, Dinton Pastures County Park features a two-storey centre, brand-new Dragonfly café with an outside terrace overlooking Black Swan Lake, as well as a climbing wall and water sports, it’s a great addition to the already popular country park and is another great outside space to enjoy in the Reading region.